HunterXProgrammer/tasker-project-assets/discover/README.md

 Or you can grab the pre-compiled binaries in **[releases](https://github.com/HunterXProgrammer/tasker-project-assets/releases)**.

 ### Termux Users
-Only for those using Termux in Android device
+Only for those using Termux in Android device.

 Set up the build tools using -